 4. Data collection on this website

-Our internet pages use so-called "cookies".
-Cookies are small text files and do not cause any damage to your terminal device.
-They are stored either temporarily for the duration of a session (session cookies) or permanently (permanent cookies) on your end device.
+Our Internet pages use so-called "cookies".
+Cookies are small text files and do not cause any damage to your end device.
+They are stored on your device either temporarily for the duration of a session (session cookies) or permanently (permanent cookies).
 Session cookies are automatically deleted at the end of your visit.
-Permanent cookies remain stored on your end device until you delete them yourself or until they are automatically deleted by your web browser.
+Permanent cookies remain stored on your end device until you delete them yourself or they are automatically deleted by your web browser.

 In some cases, cookies from third-party companies may also be stored on your terminal device when you enter our site (third-party cookies).
 These enable us or you to use certain services of the third-party company (e.g. cookies for processing payment services).

 Cookies have various functions.
 Many cookies are technically necessary, as certain website functions would not work without them (e.g. the shopping cart function or the display of videos).
-Other cookies are used to evaluate user behaviour or to display advertising.
+Other cookies are used to evaluate user behavior or display advertising.